kirbodev/tencuter.com/README.md

 Hopefully I'll be able to buy disccuterdapp.net soon so that this will work with any gif.

+Note to self: Update /view/ image to show the new commands.

 ---

 #### Ask for a command/feature in issues or submit your own with a pull request!